qgis-ch/mini-ws-gpxtracks/README.md

 ## Symbolizing photo data
 ### Using photo thumbnails
-We can use the raster image marker to place photo thumbnails at the corresponding position in the map as follows:
+We can use the "raster image marker" to place photo thumbnails at the corresponding position in the map as follows:

 ![image](https://user-images.githubusercontent.com/884476/203420628-3684edbf-fe4f-41e4-bb4e-fc25f2982e70.png)